 Note: Glutinous rice (also known as sticky rice) can be found in most Asian grocers.
 It has opaque, pearly white grains, not the translucent grains of regular rice.
 For best results, use ground dried Thai chilis and palm sugar, though red pepper flakes and regular sugar will do.
 Adjust all sweetness, heat, and acidity to fit your taste.

-- 1/2 cup roughly chopped fresh basil leaves (preferably Thai)
+1/2 cup roughly chopped fresh basil (preferably Thai)

-- 2 tablespoons ground dry Thai chilis (more or less to taste)
+2 tablespoons ground dry Thai chiles (more or less to taste)

 Place meat on a tray leaving a one inch space between each cube and place in freezer until firm but not frozen, about fifteen minutes.
 Transfer half of meat to bowl of food processor and pulse until meat is roughly ground and no pieces larger than 1/4-inch remain, about 10 one-second pulses.
 Transfer meat to a bowl.
 Repeat with remaining meat.
 Set aside.